Emergency Operations Planning

 Emergency Operations Planning Webinars

-During the 2018-2019 school year, the Department of Education is offering a monthly webinar to help districts and schools prepare high-quality emergency operations plans.
-Participation in the webinars is encouraged to complete your high quality emergency operations plans by June 30, 2019.
+During the 2018-2019 school year, the Department of Education offered a monthly webinar to help districts and schools prepare high-quality emergency operations plans.
+Each webinar provided step-by-step assistance in developing high quality EOPs.
+Webinars were recorded and are posted below.

 Legislation requires high quality emergency operations plans for all public and accredited nonpublic schools, both district-wide and individual school buildings.
 Plans must include (but not limited to) responses to active shooter scenarios and natural disasters.
 An emergency operations drill based on these plans is also required annually in each individual building.